 Notes: The table reports the effect of incumbency, defined as a dummy equal to one if the winning firm has won a contract with the public buyer in the past year, on days of delay, defined as the difference in days between the end of the project and the contractual deadline.
 Columns 1 through 3 report the results for the public works below 300,000 euros.
 Columns 4 through 6 report the results for the public works above 300,000 euros.
-Column 1 and 4 report the results of model including Fixed Effect for each province and year (110 province and years 2000-2005) and controls for the reserve price (cubic polynomial), number of bidders, contractual length, dummy for Trattativa Privata and winning rebate.
-Column 2 and 5 report the results for a Propensity Score Matching model; the project are matched using a propensity score on the reserve price (cubic polynomia), number of bidders, contractual length, dummy for Trattativa Privata, winning rebate and Fixed Effect for each region-year pair (20 regions and years 2000-2005).
-Column 3 and 6 report the results for a Propensity Score Reweigthing model; the propensity score is constructed as in the Propensity Significance at the 10% (\), at the 5% (\\), and at the 1% (\\\).
-Source: Statistics for all the public procurements works tendered between 2000 and 2005, with reserve price $y \in [2, 5]$ , in 100,000 euro (2005
+Column 1 and 4 report the results of model including Fixed Effect for each province and year (110 province and years 2000-2005) and controls for the results of model including Fixed Effect for each province and year (110 province and years 2000-2005) and controls for the reserve price (cubic polynomial), number of bidders, contractual length, dummy for $Trattativa\ Privata$ and winning rebate.
+Column 2 and 5 report the results for a Propensity Score Matching model; the project are matched using a propensity score on the reserve price (cubic polynomial), number of bidders, contractual length, dummy for $Trattativa\ Privata$, winning rebate and Fixed Effect for each region-year pair (20 regions and years 2000-2005).
+Column 3 and 6 report the results for a Propensity Score Reweighting model; the propensity score is constructed as in the Propensity Score Matching model.
+Observations reports the number of observations.
+Standard Errors are adjusted for heteroskedasticity.
+Significance at the 10% (), at the 5% (), and at the 1% ().
+Source: Statistics for all the public procurements works tendered between 2000 and 2005, with reserve price $y \in [2,5]$, in 100,000 euro (2005 equivalents).